plai-group/jobs/README.md

 Maintains the design and upkeep of the lab website and keeps project pages up to date.
 Works with mailing list manager to promote new research outputs.
 Maintains group bibtex file

-## Anglican maintainer

-Responds to Anglican-related issues, releases new versions of Anglican, maintains the Anglican website and curates anglican-examples repo.
-Maintains access controls to plai-group bitbucket and github source control resources.

 ## Group meeting coordinator